 I grin.
 This should be fun.

 I visit him everyday.
 I can’t help it.
 He’s so wonderfully interesting.
 He has read so much and knows so much more than I do.
 He’s lovely to talk to.
 Sometimes, I go twice a day, but he never seems to get bored of me.
 He waits for me, with his bow and arrows ready.
 And everyday, we talk until we use all the arrows we have.
 Slowly, we learn everything about each other, like I know how he makes his own arrows.
 He knows I love swimming in the river at midnight.
+I know about his imaginary friend named Pisces.
+He knows about how I lost my parents when I was a child, and how my brothers and I look after each other.
 He tells me about his mother.
 She’s a mystery to both of us.
 But she is very powerful.
 She’s a sorceress, and has learned to control all the elements of nature.
 He tells me about how she visits him, blowing in through the window of the tower like a gust of wind.
 He tells me how he wishes she would spend more time with him, how he feels she doesn’t love him.

 He doesn’t know I’m falling in love with him.
 I feel it, every time I visit him, the feeling gets a little stronger, and I only wish I could get closer to him.